scy/coco-icalres/README.md

 ## Usage

 Supply the employee you want to create the iCal for as command line parameter.
-I use a cronjob like this to create it and publish it on the web for Google Calendar to find it:
+I use a cronjob and the supplied update.sh script like this to create it and publish it on the web for Google Calendar to find it:

-    cd "$HOME/proj/coco-icalres" && curl -sO "$url_to_sqlite_db" && node coco-icalres.js 'Tim Weber' | ssh "$somewhere" 'cat > SOMEPATH' 2>/dev/null
+    cd "$HOME/proj/coco-icalres" && ./update.sh "$url_to_sqlite_db" 'Tim Weber' "$some_host" "$some_path"

 ## Author